dennyshow/milestone-project4/README.md

 * Navbar - Materialize was used for quick production of modern CSS and use of their predefinded classes.

+* Alert Messages - Used to inform user of interaction on the app.

 * Images - Flask werkzeug was used to allow user attach image files.
 Images used are acquired via google.

 * Button - Was used to allow users actions on application.